kylelaverty/kylelaverty/README.md

 # Hey there, 👋

-My name is Kyle Laverty (he/him) and I'm a Software Development Manager from Canada.
+My name is Kyle Laverty (he/him) and I'm a Manager, Software Development from Canada.

 ## 👪 I'm a Husband, Father, Developer and People Leader:
 - 🔭 I’m currently working on work 😄
-- 🌱 I’m currently learning some Go.
+- 🌱 I’m currently learning some Docker Compose via a Media Center Project
-- 💬 Ask me about AWS, C#, WPF, Terraform
+- 💬 Ask me about AWS, C#, Terraform, Docker

-## 💼 When I'm working:
+## 💼 Where I'm working:
 - [OCAS](https://www.ocas.ca/)

 ## 📫 Where to find me: